Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Unused resources are terminated daily.

 **Explanation:**
-"Resources can be scaled based on demand" is correct.
+Resources can be scaled based on demand is correct.
 Cloud computing allows dynamic scaling.
-"The cloud provider handles efficiency" is incorrect; customers must manage their resources.
+The cloud provider handles efficiency is incorrect; customers must manage their resources.
-"Resources are unlimited" is incorrect; resources are not truly unlimited.
+Resources are unlimited is incorrect; resources are not truly unlimited.
-"Unused resources are terminated daily" is incorrect; termination is not automatic.
+Unused resources are terminated daily is incorrect; termination is not automatic.

 ---